History of the National Health Service (England): Guillebaud Report

-By the beginning of the 1950s, spending on the NHS was exceeding expectations, leading in 1952 to the introduction of a one-shilling charge for prescriptions and a £1 charge for dental treatment; these were exceptions to the NHS being free at the point of use.
-Political concerns about spiralling NHS costs later receded in the wake of the 1956 Guillebaud Report, which praised the "responsible attitude among hospital authorities" towards the "efficient and economical" use of public funds.
+1950s and 1960s

 The 1950s saw the planning of hospital services, dealing in part with some of the gaps and duplications that existed across England and Wales.
 The period also saw growth in the number of medical staff and a more even distribution of them with the development of hospital outpatient services.
 By 1956, the NHS was stretched financially and doctors were disaffected, resulting in a Royal Commission on doctors' pay being set up in February 1957.
-The investigation and trial of alleged serial killer Dr John Bodkin Adams exposed some of the tensions in the system.
+The investigation and trial of alleged serial killer John Bodkin Adams exposed some of the tensions in the system.
 Indeed, if he had been found guilty (for, in the eyes of doctors, accidentally killing a patient while providing treatment) and hanged, the whole NHS might have collapsed.
 The Mental Health Act 1959 also significantly altered legislation in respect of mental illness and reduced the grounds on which someone could be detained in a mental hospital.

 The 1960s have been characterised as a period of growth.
 Prescription charges were abolished in 1965 and reintroduced in 1968.
 New drugs came to the market improving healthcare, including polio vaccine, dialysis for chronic kidney failure and chemotherapy for certain cancers were developed, all adding to upfront costs.
 Health Secretary Enoch Powell undertook three initiatives: